 DIFF 598.
-Contemporary Field Research and Practicum in Standards-based Differentiated Instruction.
-This course combines a 50-hour practicum with reporting on the action research project designed in EDUC 500.
-The practicum will provide experience in teaching students in inclusive settings who learn at a pace and level significantly different from that of their classmates, including but not limited to those with special gifts and talents.
+Contemporary Field Research and Practicum in Standards-based Differentiated

+Instruction.
+This course includes an 85-hour practicum providing instruction for students in P-12 settings that may be identified as gifted/talented.
 The field experience is individualized to meet the needs of particular students; consequently, students must meet with the adviser to plan this experience.
 Students will propose their individualized experiences through an application process; the application must be submitted by mid-semester prior to the semester during which the student takes the course.
-Submission of a portfolio showing professional growth and accomplishments also is required.
+Students also complete an individualized field-based research project, including IRB approval, data collection and analysis, submission of a written report and public presentation of the project.
+Submission of an electronic portfolio showing professional growth and accomplishments is also required.